We caught up with the brilliant and insightful Pam Robinson a few weeks ago and have shared our conversation below.

 I am a Chicago based jewelry designer, craftsperson, educator and hockey fan.
 I received my Bachelor of Fine Arts degree from The School of the Art Institute of Chicago and studied gemology at The Gemological Institute of America.
 I have also taken numerous workshops over the years in my field.

 Growing up in Chicago, I was fortunate to be surrounded by so many resources rich in the arts.
-I started making jewelry when I was in high school but had always been painting, drawing and throwing an occasional pot or two since I was a small child.
+I started making jewelry when I was in high school but had always had a passion for painting, drawing, and throwing an occasional pot or two since I was a small child.
 Inspired by creating jewelry and small metal sculpture, it was only fitting for me to attend The School of the Art Institute of Chicago.
-After receiving my BFA, I apprenticed for many jewelers over the years doing bench work.
+After receiving my BFA, I apprenticed for many Jewelers over the years doing bench work.
 This is where I really learned the finer points of the business as well as the craft.
 It was when I attended GIA that my love of gemstones really became apparent.
 I began using them in most of my work.

 There are no secrets in this field.
 I am more than willing to share my knowledge and approach to making jewelry and small sculpture.
 I want to give my students the tools and techniques to be proud and successful of the pieces they create.